philpicton/philpicton-dev-new/content/writing/my-tech-stack-coding-skillset.md

 ### LLMs (aka AI)

-I should state at this point that I am very aware of the limitations of, and pitfalls associated with, current and future LLM-based coding tools.
-At best they are a tool to help you think through a problem, and generate boilerplate.
+I should state at this point that I am very aware of the limitations of, and pitfalls associated with, LLM-based coding tools.
+At best they are a tool to help you think through a problem, and generate boilerplate or scaffold something.
 I do not think that heavy reliance on these tools leads to good code, radically better productivity, or personal growth.
-LLMs do not think, or understand.
+Current LLMs do not think, or understand.
+Yet!
 They are statistics engines tuned to answer the question 'What would a human response to this next question look like, statistically?'.
-They generate answers based on text already written and scraped from the internet.
+They generate answers based on text/code already written and scraped from the internet.

 I think that the huge investments that have been made into this technology are at risk, as there is not as yet a solid business plan to monetise it to the necessary degree.
-Until results can be relied upon, I and others will be reluctant to pay good money.
+Until high levels of accuracy can be relied upon, I and others will be reluctant to pay good money.

 That said, I do not want to be left behind if a big breakthrough occurs.
-So I do use LLM tools where I think they will help.
+So I do use LLM tools whenever I think they will help.
+Generating unit tests is a great example.

-My current employer does not allow us to use cloud based coding agents/LLMs, so I use Ollama to run local models for coding tasks.
-I use the [gen.nim](https://github.com/David-Kunz/gen.nvim) Neovim plugin to access the models.
+For security reasons, my current employer does not allow us to use cloud based coding agents/LLMs, so for work I use Ollama to run local models for coding tasks.
+I use the [gen.nvim](https://github.com/David-Kunz/gen.nvim) Neovim plugin to interact with the models from my editor.
-Current choices: Mistral or Deepseek-Coder (very resource heavy)
+Current choices: Mistral or Deepseek-Coder (very resource heavy).

 I use ChatGPT for other prompts.

-For personal projects I use Copilot and Copilot chat in Neovim
+For personal projects I use Copilot and Copilot chat in Neovim, and am experimenting with other agents and models.

+I recently came across the concept of _[spec driven development](https://github.com/github/spec-kit)_, which is fascinating, sort of a machine-readable version of Documentation Driven Development.
+It relies on the ability of coding agents to produce working code.
+The code becomes secondary, and the spec is the source of truth.
+New requirements are added to the spec, and the code is generated/updated.
+Very interesting, and something I will be exploring more, particularly how to avoid architecting a monstrously complex spec, and creating '**spec debt**'!
+Or how to ensure that the spec itself follows best engineering practices.

 ---